zgracem/gone-home-walkthrough/source/journals.html.md

 ### Sam's room, locker

+- Lock combination: `0-50-1`
-- Basement key taped to door
+- Basement key taped to inside of door
-- Photo of Lonnie on door: "There Was Nothing Wrong"
+- Photo of Lonnie inside door: "There Was Nothing Wrong"

 ### Sam's bathroom